tannguyenteamscal/kontent-custom-element-ckeditor/README.md

   }
 }
 ```-->
-The value of the custom element always corresponds to it's source HTML.
+The value of the custom element always corresponds to its source HTML.
 It can be viewed by clicking the `Source` button on the editor's toolbar, if present.